 As a result, there is increased migration by animals from their natural habitats in search of quieter places where they can feed comfortably.
 Some animal species have slowly become extinct due to this.
 They migrate to other ecosystems that are not suitable for them and end up dying.

-2. Hearing problems
+2. Hearing Problems

 Animals use unique voices to know the locations of mates and stay away from danger.
 Birds also use low pitched sounds in order to attract mates.
 Some of the sounds made have been said to be too low, only audible to the animals that can pick up the sound at that wavelength but inaudible to the human ear.

 Bigger animals are able to survive in noisy areas.
-The case is different for smaller marine organisms such as cephalopods – one of the many species of shellfish.
+The case is different for smaller marine organisms, such as cephalopods – one of the many species of shellfish.
 These marine fish are heavily affected by the noise coming from moving vessels.
 The slow movement of large ships over areas where they call habitat can lead to their death.

 The noisy underwater turbines and submarines also emit very high levels of noise decibels that end up disrupting and even destroying marine life.

-5. Reduction in production
+6. Reduction in Production

 Noise deters the productivity of animals both in the wild and domesticated.
 Cows produce less milk if there is any noise around them during milking.
 They get agitated and tend to withdraw the milk due to fear and discomfort.
-Chicken are also adversely affected by noise.
+Chickens are also adversely affected by noise.
 There is a drastic drop in the production of eggs for layers in noisy environments.

 Like human beings, wild animals also experience a change in behavior depending on the level of peace or noise present.
-The agitation caused by noise influences heightened aggression levels in all animals and interestingly, irritation has even been reported for birds.
+The agitation caused by noise influences heightened aggression levels in all animals, and interestingly, irritation has even been reported for birds.

 Noise makes them unable to communicate, which may change their behavior into aspects such as cannibalism.
-Beetles, as another example, are so disturbed by noise that they end up killing each other.
+Beetles, as another example, are so disturbed by the noise that they end up killing each other.

 Whereas some of the animals cannot make it in a noisy environment, the rest either die or bear a tough skin through to the end.
-It is up to the animals to survive in order to ensure continuation of their species.
-As such, animals are slowly adapting to the life in the urban areas.
+It is up to the animals to survive in order to ensure the continuation of their species.
+As such, animals are slowly adapting to life in urban areas.
 Instead of the usual calling sounds between females and males, animals are using higher pitches to surpass the noise levels.

-At times the rise in pitch may lead to confusion but birds such as water birds and tits have been able to survive in urban settings despite chirping louder.
+At times the rise in pitch may lead to confusion, but birds such as water birds and tits have been able to survive in urban settings despite chirping louder.
 Some birds, on the other hand, have had to change their singing from daytime to nighttime when there is reduced noise to survive.

-8. Slow Reaction time
+9. Slow Reaction Time